1948 Speedway National League: National League results

 Teams play each other twice, once at home and once away.

-Anniversary Cup table
+Anniversary Cup

 On account of the small number of teams in the league the Anniversary Cup was run in a league format.
 Harringay Racers finished on top.

-Anniversary Cup results

-Matches 1–12

 Teams play each other twice, once at home and once away.

 Top Ten Riders (League only)

 National Trophy

 The 1948 Trophy was the 11th edition of the Knockout Cup.